/ About Us /Chocolate Online Learning

 And you'll keep those relationships you develop with your classmates as a source of support and encouragement in taking your career forward.

 Hunger for knowledge

-One of the interesting things that came out of my development of the online lectures is that I assumed we would largely be able to rely on textbooks related to chocolate processing, history, manufacture or chemistry.
+One of the interesting things that came out of my development of the online activities is that I assumed we would largely be able to rely on textbooks related to chocolate processing, history, manufacture or chemistry.
 Unfortunately, I found that books dealing in that type of subject matter are very expensive and focused on very large commercial operations.

-So to augment our lectures, I had to go to the web for resource readings and case studies.
-And – guess what! – I found some really fabulous resources that will serve you long after you've completed the program.
+So to augment our content, I had to go to the web for resource readings and case studies.
+And – guess what? – I found some really fabulous resources that will serve you long after you've completed the program.
 Sure, you could do this research on your own, given lots of time, but putting your hard-earned money into a formal program makes you get off the couch and get into learning mode.
 We all work better under deadlines.

 We now have the greatest library at our fingertips – the Internet.
 We have compiled resource links that allow you to delve as lightly or deeply as you need.
 You'll get a true understanding of the magnitude of the chocolate industry, know who the players are and where to source your ingredients or equipment – again, without spending your valuable time researching on your own.